Skip to main content

 If your rock garden is going to be in a flat area, you may want to create a berm, or slight hill, out of rock to add some interest.
 But you don’t have to; you can also stagger the heights of the rocks and add taller plants toward the back to give you height.

 If you are creating a rock garden in front of the house, building it off to the side instead of smack dab in front of the picture window is a good plan.
-It makes mowing easier, and it won’t detract from the look of the front of the house.
+It makes mowing easier and it won’t kill your home’s curb appeal.
 Unless you live in an arid area where there are no lawns—then, as they say, rock on wherever you want.

 Let’s get rocking